4minitz/4minitz/doc/admin/adminguide.md

 ### Configuration for sending emails

-You can send emails either via smtp or [mailgun](http://www.mailgun.com/).
-To enable email sending you have to provide your custom settings.json file where you have to define your smtp settings or mailgun api key.
+You can send emails either via SMTP or [mailgun](http://www.mailgun.com/).
+To enable email sending you have to provide your custom settings.json file where you have to define your SMTP settings or MailGun api key.

 See /settings_sample.json for an example.
-Do not forget to set "enableMailDelivery" to true and set "mailDeliverer" to either "mailgun" or "smtp" - not both as seen in the example file!
+Do not forget to set `enableMailDelivery` to true and set `mailDeliverer` to either `mailgun` or `smtp` - not both as seen in the example file!

-If you enable the option "trustedIntranetEvironment" the finalize-info-email will be sent once with all recipients in the "TO:" field.
+If you enable the option `trustedIntranetEvironment` the finalize-info-email will be sent once with all recipients in the "TO:" field.
 This makes it easy for recipients to "Reply to all".
 But it may be a security hole in an untrusted environment.
 So, disable this option in public or demo mode!

 The sender address in an email (FROM: and REPLY-TO:) will be set depending on
 * defaultEMailSenderAddress